webrecorder/browsertrix-crawler/README.md

 docker run -v $PWD/crawls:/crawls/ -it webrecorder/browsertrix-crawler crawl --profile /crawls/profiles/profile.tar.gz --url https://twitter.com/--generateWACZ --collection test-with-profile
 ```

+## Published Releases / Production Use

+When using Browsertrix Crawler in production, it is recommended to use a specific, published version of the image, eg `webrecorder/browsertrix-crawler:[VERSION]` instead of `webrecorder/browsertrix-crawler` where `[VERSION]` corresponds to one of the published release tag.

+All releases are available from Docker Hub at: https://hub.docker.com/repository/docker/webrecorder/browsertrix-crawler

+Details for each corresponding release tag are also available on GitHub at: https://github.com/webrecorder/browsertrix-crawler/releases

 ## Architecture

 The Docker container provided here packages up several components used in Browsertrix.